LRSC Assessment

 Levels of Assessment

 Course assessment measures the difference between students’ existing knowledge and the intended learning outcomes.
-The goal of course assessment is to monitor the progress of student learning through the course to ensure students are learning as expected.
+The goal of course assessment is to monitor student progress and ensure learning meets expected outcomes.
 Instructors will analyze the results from course assessments to make curricular changes that will improve teaching and student learning.
 They will re-assess outcomes to determine the effect those changes had on learning.

 Once per academic year, all instructors will complete the Course Assessment Report to address the following: